Table of Contents

 We offer a tiered range of thyroid tests—Bronze, Silver, Gold, and Platinum—to help you find the level of detail that fits your situation.
 Unlike many standard tests, all our thyroid panels include what we call the "Blue Horizon Extras": Magnesium and Cortisol.

-- Magnesium: This mineral is a vital cofactor for many enzymes in the body.
-Low magnesium can contribute to fatigue and muscle cramps, which are often confused with thyroid symptoms.
+- Magnesium: This mineral is a vital cofactor for many enzymes.
+Low magnesium can contribute to fatigue and muscle cramps.

 - Cortisol: Known as the "stress hormone," cortisol can significantly influence how your thyroid functions and how your body stores fat, particularly around the middle.